A simple comparison graphic showing Make vs Workato vs eZintegrations with brief summaries of their integration capabilities.

 • Simple, linear automation workflows

-Make is not optimized for high-volume data processing, hybrid deployments, or complex enterprise governance requirements.
+• Limitation: Not optimized for high-volume data, hybrid deployments, or complex enterprise governance

 Workato